FAQ I – The Macroregions

 A: There is no weighting, which would assume subjective characteristics, but the preceding logical order of the Standards.
 In other words, the secondary Standard is evaluated only if and after the primary Standard, which is dichotomous, is respected.

 Q: Parliament is governed by merit-based participation.
-Is it understood that the criterion to enter the Mediterranean Parliament is that of meritocracy, i.e. that the identification of a member of Mediterranean Parliament takes place according to meritocratic criteria?
+Is it understood that the criterion for access to the Mediterranean Parliament is that of meritocracy, ie that the identification of a member of the Mediterranean Parliament takes place according to meritocratic criteria?